kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 the heal button should have a temp stamina button next to it that assigns the value to temp hp
 ## medium

-need to add a loading screen noting that this is not an official product and is working on their rules.

 most popouts should be wider

 abilities cards inside should strech the whole width, example: kits